 Which Type Of Swimming Pool Offers The Most Design Flexibility?

 Concrete, fibreglass or vinyl liner pool shell?
 The photos all look great and so do the brochures.
-Pool shells, not matter what they are made from, have pro's and con's.
+Pool shells, no matter what they are made from, have pro's and con's.
 How do you choose the right one for you?
 Start with answering the following questions and you'll be choosing the right type of pool for you and the space you have available for your pool.
 Ready?

 I'm guilty of this too.
 I'm thinking about buying a car and automatically scratch three or four brands off the list from I believe about the brand.
 Something like "That XXXX brand is cheap rubbish".
 I've never owned that brand before so how did I form this opinion?

 It's the same with pools.
-If you grew up with a concrete pool and you loved it, chances are you will only look at concrete pool in the future.
+If you grew up with a concrete pool and you loved it, chances are you will only look at concrete pools in the future.
 Never owned a pool however the BBQ chatter is vinyl liner pools are terrible from the fella who owns one now and doesn't like it.
 You most likely won't look at vinyl liner pools in the future!

 • What is your main reason for getting a pool?
 To relax, increase the value of your home, create more family time?
 If you sell your house, keep in mind what a future purchaser may want (usually low maintenance) and how they may use the pool.
 Talk to Real Estate Agents and they find concrete and fibreglass pools are well received by potential buyers compared to vinyl liner pools.